Energy Insights

 Power Price Trend

 UK wholesale electricity prices over the last 30 trading days.
-The Thursday bounce is visible — no new settlements until Monday.
+Today's prices will appear on tomorrow's chart.

 Today's analysis